jtamames/In-situ-metagenomics/README.md

 ## Other equipment

-Some other stuff that you will find adequate (and miss if you didn´t bring it):
+Some other stuff that you will find adequate (and miss if you didn´t bring them):

 - A small tent: You would need some shelter, for you and for the equipment.
 The main requirements are:
   - Stable
   - tall enough to allow being sitted inside
   - ligth weigth

+We usually take two with us, one for working, and a second for keeping stuff and resting

+- A small, portable camping table: Stable and ample enough to fit instruments and work on it
+- A ligth camping chair, this and the table are a must.
+- A small power strip.
+We connect it to the battery, just for having all instruments plugged at once.